Magic: The Gathering core sets, 1993–2007: Rule changes

+Seventh Edition

-Seventh EditionSeventh Edition was a Magic: The Gathering set released on April 2, 2001.
+Seventh Edition was a Magic: The Gathering set released on April 2, 2001.
 It is the only core set since the original Limited Edition to have introduced all-new art for every card.
 The set contained 350 cards.
 The expansion symbol was a stylized 7.

 Despite being an "Advanced" level set, Seventh Edition contained a separate basic subset for new players similar to the products that were previously offered as Starter 2000.
 Cards that appeared in the Seventh Edition Starter special pre-constructed theme decks did not appear in boosters.
 This would be the last starter level product released by Wizards of the Coast.

 Seventh Edition was the last base set printed in the 'old' frame; Eighth Edition introduced the modern card frame.
 Seventh was the first base set to contain foil cards, which were printed with black borders.
 It was the last base set to be released prior to the final expansion of the then-current block (Seventh Edition was released before Apocalypse).
 Starting with Eighth Edition, the base set editions (which, with 8th, would become known as Core Set editions) were released after the last expansion of the then-current block and before the first expansion of the subsequent block.

 Unusually for a core set, Seventh featured a loose storyline that tied together most of the cards in a core set, a practice usually reserved for expansion sets.
 The story involved a conflict between the North, South, East, and West Paladins.
 Magic Origins, 14 years later, would also feature a loose story.